roadwarriorslive/Pipulate/README.md

 And that's pretty much all I do to turn a production machine into a development machine.
 Every time you log into the remote machine, you will get right in with no username/password challenge, and every time you do a git commit/push, it will go right up to github without a username/password challenge.
-Smoooth.

 ### Mac OS X
 From a Terminal: